tigrouind/WL1-Editor/README.md

 # WLEditor
 This a level editor for Super Mario Land 3 / WarioLand 1 (1993).
 You need to install [.NET Desktop Runtime 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) to run it.
+Unless you are a developer, you don't need the SDK, the runtime Windows x64 version is enough.

 ## Features
 - Edit levels (tiles / enemies / sectors / warps)